$3.5 Million Seattlement

 The specific weight threshold for a CMV varies depending on the type of vehicle and the regulations that apply.
 According to federal regulations (Title 49) and the Pennsylvania Motor Vehicle code (Title 75), a CMV is defined as a vehicle with a gross vehicle weight rating or gross combination weight rating of 10,001 pounds or more, or that is designed or used to transport more than eight occupants for compensation, or more than 15 occupants for non-compensation purposes.

 According to the Pennsylvania Department of Transportation (PennDOT), nearly 7,000 heavy truck crashes led to some 140 fatalities in 2017.
-If you are an accident victim and you were injured in a collision with a CMV, you may want to discuss your legal options with a commercial truck accident lawyer.
+If you are an accident victim and you were injured in a collision with a CMV, you may want to discuss your legal options with a commercial philadelphia truck accident attorney.

 18-wheelers

-Large trucks and 18-wheelers can be extremely dangerous in crashes, as they can weigh up to 80,000 lbs.
+Large trucks and 18-wheelers can be extremely dangerous in crashes, as they can weigh up to 80,000 pounds.
 Moreover, these big rigs require more time and distance to stop compared to any other vehicle.

 Accidents can still happen even when commercial truck drivers strive to operate their vehicles as safely as possible.
 A Federal Motor Carrier Safety Administration (FMCSA) report suggests that fundamental causes of fatal accidents with 18-wheelers include failure to obey traffic laws, obstructions on the road, inexperienced operators, and poor road conditions.